 With that being said, if you’re here, you’re probably wondering if your sugar glider can have a bit of banana.
 It’s a question many owners have, and I was wondering the same thing myself.
 As a result, I did some research to find the answer.

-If you’re in a hurry, here’s the short answer: Sugar gliders can eat bananas and it’s a good fruit to include in their diet.
+Luckily, I found out that sugar gliders can eat bananas and it’s a good fruit to include in their diet.
 The fruit is low in calories and fat while being a good source of potassium, vitamin C, B6, and fiber.
-Most gliders absolutely love this fruit but do make sure to remove the peel before feeding.
+Most gliders absolutely love bananas but do make sure to remove the peel before feeding.

 What’s in a banana?